Lymphocystis disease virus (LCDV) infection in SAF-1 cells. Whole viral genome sequencing using NGS

 Summary: A growing concern faced by pike-perch breeders is high stress sensitivity of pike-perch to human handling and crowding.
 This is of special importance during early weaning, due to poor development of the digestive tract in larval fish, which complicates the acceptance of a formulated diet.
 This, in concert with low stress resistance, deleteriously affects fish survival, growth, skeletal development and immune defence, the latter leading to overgrowth of potentially pathogenic bacteria on fish mucosal surfaces.
 Lactobacilli are beneficial bacteria widely used as probiotics for humans and other animals, and although there are numerous reports of their successful use in aquaculture, no such beneficial application has been previously reported for pike-perch larviculture.

-A new study by NAIK-HAKI, together with the Institute of Molecular Genetics and Genetic Engineering (IMGGE) at the University of Belgrade (UOB) and the Institute for Virology, Vaccine and Sera “Torlak” in Serbia, concludes that the addition of lactic acid bacteria (LAB) significantly improved skeletal development and protein utilisation efficacy in pike-perch, the latter being an indicator of improved fish growth and improved nutritive quality of reared fish.
+The TNA programme allowed the set up of a new project, in collaboration between NAIK-HAKI, the Institute of Molecular Genetics and Genetic Engineering (IMGGE) at the University of Belgrade (UOB) and the Institute for Virology, Vaccine and Sera “Torlak” in Serbia.
+This study concludes that the addition of lactic acid bacteria (LAB) significantly improved skeletal development and protein utilisation efficacy in pike-perch, the latter being an indicator of improved fish growth and improved nutritive quality of reared fish.
 Additionally, when lactobacilli were supplemented via Artemia, fish growth was also boosted.
 The supplementation via a formulated diet on the other hand reduced the level of pathogenic microbiota, which might substantially lower the incidence of infection outbreaks later in life.

-Another part of the experiment was done in the IMGGE, UOB, Serbia. .
-As a continuation to this study, further optimisation of the lactobacilli supplementation regime will be performed throughout the team’s next TNA project, which will commence in autumn 2017.
+As a continuation to this study, further optimisation of the lactobacilli supplementation regime has been performed through another TNA

 Related publication: Ljubobratovic U, Kosanovic D, Vukotic G, Molnar Z, Stanisavljevic N, Ristovic T, Peter G, Lukic J, Jeney G (2017).
 Supplementation of lactobacilli improves growth, regulates microbiota composition and suppresses skeletal anomalies in juvenile pike-perch (Sander lucioperca) reared in recirculating aquaculture system (RAS): A pilot study.
 Research in Veterinary Science, 115, 451-462.
 DOI:10.1016/j. rvsc.2017.07.018.
 The audio presentation featuring the results of this is available at the following link: bit.ly/2jIN4Se2